hyphanet/scripts/README.md

 Before starting the release script commit a change that updates the build number.

 Ensure the fred, scripts, website, Java installer, and Windows installer repositories are up to date before starting the release.
-Ensure the plugins in the `FreenetReleased` (or equivalent) directory are up to date as well.
+Ensure the bundled plugins in the `FreenetReleased` (or equivalent) directory are up to date as well.

 The first release with an environment, run these steps individually to get all the configuration right.
 Once everything works, run `release-build [build number]`, which automates running these steps: